25+ of the Best Campsites in Suffolk

 Suffolk has a diverse history rich in archaeology, with castles, ancient sites and churches to visit.

 One of the UK’s greatest archaeological sites, Sutton Hoo, reveals the story of the Anglo Saxons that settled down to live their lives in ancient Suffolk.
-Visit the royal burial ground where two burial mounds remain, the Great Ship Burial and Horseman’s Mound and see the many artefacts that have been excavated from the area.
+Visit the royal burial ground where two burial mounds remain, the Great Ship Burial and Horseman’s Mound, and see the many artefacts that have been excavated from the area.

-• The birthplace of Tomas Gainsborough, Gainsborough House is now a museum, and gallery which is open to the public.
+The birthplace of Tomas Gainsborough, Gainsborough House is now a museum and gallery which is open to the public.
 View the exhibitions, get involved in the regular events and learn about the life and works of Gainsborough in the well thought out exhibition.

-• Adnams Brewery in Southwold offers brewery and distillery tours which would make a great activity for those partial to a tipple.
+One for the adults, Adnams Brewery in Southwold offers brewery and distillery tours which would make a great activity for those partial to a tipple.
 You’ll get a 1.5-hour tour followed by a tasting.
 Adnams is just a 20-minute drive from our Kessingland Club Site.

 The Norfolk and Suffolk Aviation Museum is a collection of aviation vehicles, memorabilia and vehicles from past eras.
 Most of the aircraft are outdoors and there are wonderful indoor collections and exhibitions showcasing the history of aviation.
 This is a 30-minute drive away from our Kessingland Club Site.

-More popular camping destinations
+More camping inspiration

 Join the Club

 Whether you choose to holiday with a caravan, tent, motorhome, campervan or any touring unit, we offer the best range of pitches and facilities.
 We even have glamping and holidays overseas.
-Join The Camping and Caravanning Club to benefit from over 100 years’ expertise and discounts carefully tailored to our members.
+Join The Camping and Caravanning Club to benefit from over 120 years’ expertise and discounts carefully tailored to our members.

 30% off Club Sites and other discounts including retailers, days out and events and many more…

-Access to an exclusive network of over 1,300 member-only small sites across the UK
+Access to an exclusive network of over 1,200 member-only small sites across the UK

 Don't miss out on your favourite locations - book up to a year in advance with priority booking for members